jmbealer/my-knowledge-base/computing/blesh_shortcuts.md

 M-w (Emacs) C-insert `copy-region-or copy-backward-uword` Copy the current selection or uword (see below) C-y, S-insert `yank` Paste

-## 4.3 Characterwise movement and operation
+## 4.3 Characterwise Movement and Operation

 C-f, right `forward-char` Go to the next character C-b, left                                `backward-char`                          Go to the previous character